kostascc/AudibleDB-Exercise/README.md

 Visit: [audibledb.herokuapp.com](https://audibledb.herokuapp.com/)

 ### Instructions for Installation on Heroku (Recommended):
+Note: the django MySQL dump should be used for constructing the database.

 Use `git clone https://github.com/kostascc/AudibleDB-Exercise audible` to download a copy of this app, and open the root directory.

 Run the commands below on Heroku CLI to create and publish the app.